kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 In modern JavaScript we can define classes with `class`.
 I personally do not recommend using functions or objects to define classes like old day.

-A class can be create by a `class` keyword, a name, optional constructor, public or private fields and methods.
+A class can be created by a `class` keyword, a name, optional constructor, public or private fields and methods.

 Constructors initialize an instance class, all setting necessary fields and calling necessary methods.